ThomasKaiser/Knowledge/articles/Heatsink_Efficiency.md

 #### NanoPi NEO4

 The board is rather small so the PCB does not help that much to dissipate heat away from the SoC.
+It's pretty useless to let such a small board run without an efficient heatsink.

 FriendlyELEC chose a huge heatsink out of milled Aluminium which has an own significant thermal mass (the thing gets warm after some time and stores the heat if there's no airflow around).
 As usual the vendor provided thermal pad performs rather poorly wrt heat transfer so the alternative approach to replace the thermal pad with a copper shim works a lot better.
 Since distance between SoC and heatsink is ~1.2mm here I needed to combine two copper shims since I have none with 1.2mm height.

 ![](../media/IMG_8103.JPG)